melahn/maven-shade-plugin/README.md

  to see if there is some  way to avoid the repeated annoying warnings described by [MSHADE-376](https://issues.apache.org/jira/browse/MSHADE-376)

- These warnings occur because the shade plugin plugin checks if a classpath element  is a jar, and if it is not, swallows useful error information, instead printing out a meaningless warning 'is a directory'.
+ These warnings occur because the shade plugin checks if a classpath element  is a jar, and if it is not, swallows useful error information, instead printing out a meaningless warning 'is a directory'.